GowreeshaGudapati/NotesManager/README.md

-# NotesManager
-Text_based notes manager with file read/write.

-NotesManager – Java Console-Based Notes Application
+# NotesManager – Java Console-Based Notes Application

 NotesManager is a simple Java console application that allows users to create, view, and manage personal notes.
 Notes are stored in a text file so they can be accessed even after the program is closed.